Entyware/File-Shredder/readme.md

 Alan Entwistle, Entyware

-This program was developed using Bloodshed Software Dev C++ version 4.9.9.2 and random numbers are generated using a Mersenne Twister © 2003 written by Richard J. Wagner, building on work by Makoto Matsumoto, Takuji Nishimura, and Shawn Cokus.
+This program was developed using Bloodshed Software Dev C++ version 4.9.9.2 and random numbers are generated using a Mersenne Twister Â© 2003 written by Richard J. Wagner, building on work by Makoto Matsumoto, Takuji Nishimura, and Shawn Cokus.